 Overall, advanced interoperability protocols help to expand the reach of the DeFi ecosystem.

-How Enterprises Can Get Started with Blockchain in Cross Border Payments
+How Enterprises Can Get Started with Blockchain in Cross-Border Payments

 Getting started with blockchain-powered cross-border payments does not require a huge investment or advanced financial infrastructure.
 It needs strategic steps and a phased approach for measurable results.
 Here is the step-by-step implementation process: